42nd-Street/42nd-Bot/README.md

 ## Adding a (Slash) Command

-To add a command you must register it as a slash command, and add handling for when the command is called
+To add a command you must register it as a slash command, and add handling for when the command is called.

 ### Registering the Command

-Just add your commands name & description to this array in the registerSlashCommands() function, then type ~registerslashcommands (all lower case) somewhere where the bot can see it.
+Just add your commands name & description to this array in the registerSlashCommands() function, then type `~registerslashcommands` (all lower case) somewhere where the bot can see it.
 You should recive confimation.
 ```typescript
 const data = [
     {